fusionjs/fusionjs/fusion-core/README.md

 };
 ```

 Plugins can add dependency injected middlewares.
-Lets try adding a middleware to our api plugin.
+Lets try adding a middleware to our API plugin.

 ```js
 // fusion-plugin-some-api